Skip to main content

 Across industries, roughly 88% of organizations now use AI in some capacity and 75% or more of engineers at most tech companies have access to AI coding tools.
 But buying AI tools and getting business value from them are two very different things.
 When McKinsey surveyed nearly 2,000 executives across industries and company sizes in 2025, only about 6% were capturing meaningful enterprise value from AI.
 The rest were stuck somewhere between pilot projects and vague promises.

-That gap between having AI and getting real business results from it is the defining strategic question of 2026.
+That gap between having AI and getting business results from it is the question nobody has really answered yet.

 The pattern plays out the same way almost everywhere.
 Someone buys licenses for an AI coding assistant.
 Some engineers love it, others ignore it.
 A few months later, leadership asks whether it's working, and nobody can answer the question with data because nobody set up the infrastructure to measure it.

 This is not a technology failure.
 The tools are genuinely powerful.
 GitHub's controlled research found that developers completed coding tasks 55% faster with AI assistance.
 Jellyfish and OpenAI found that companies with 80% or more developer adoption saw productivity gains exceeding 100%.
 Anthropic's own engineering team reports using AI in 60% of their work with an estimated 50% productivity boost.
-But these numbers come from teams that approached AI adoption as a disciplined transformation, not a tool rollout.
-That distinction makes all the difference.
+But these numbers come from teams that treated AI adoption as a real transformation, not a tool rollout.

 You've Seen This Movie Before